 Consuming your hyper cloud application is secured using a Bearer token, provided in an Authorization header.
 See for details on creating a bearer token using your hyper cloud application key pair.

-Alternatively, Deno and NodeJS may simply use the hyper-connect module, which automatically generates a short-lived JWT for you, using your hyper cloud application connection string.
+Alternatively, Deno and NodeJS may simply use the hyper-connect module, which automatically generates a short-lived JWT for you on each request, using your hyper cloud application connection string.